Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Discussion

-Maximum entropy models are powerful tools for understanding physical systems and they are proving to be useful for describing biology as well, but a deeper understanding of the full solution space is needed as we explore systems less amenable to arguments involving ergodicity or equally accessible states.
-In some settings, minimum entropy models can also provide a floor on information transmission, complementary to channel capacity, which provides a ceiling on system performance.
+Ideas and approaches from statistical mechanics are finding many applications in systems neuroscience~\cite{spikes,Madhu_Subhaneil_Surya_2013}.
+In particular, maximum entropy models are powerful tools for understanding physical systems, and they are proving to be useful for describing biology as well, but a~deeper understanding of the full solution space is needed as we explore systems less amenable to arguments involving ergodicity or equally accessible states.
+Here we have shown that second order statistics do not significantly constrain the range of allowed entropies, though other constraints, such as exchangeability, do guarantee extensive entropy (i.e., entropy proportional to system size $N$).